cw-0/GameJournal/README.md

 # GameJournal
-Game Jouranal to track games beaten, games in progress, and your review of games
+Game Journal to track Games Beaten, Games in Progress, and Your Review of games